 These values may be changed using environment variables:

-This default port presents an HTTP (without TLS) protocol over which the RESTCONF API is presented.
-The SZTPD server must use this port to configure the system to use TLS.
+The default port presents the HTTP (without TLS) protocol over which the RESTCONF API is presented.
+A SZTPD-client must use this port to provide an initial configuration, including configuring SZTPD to open other listening ports and/or use TLS.

 The default server (i.e., one that has never been configured) does not have any administrator accounts defined.